switcherapi/switcher-management/src/assets/documentation/setup.md

 #### 4. Group
 Let's now create a group for all your features.
 This place is great for you to define projects and releases.
-<br>With group you can easily manage and change multiple switchers at once.
+<br>With groups you can easily manage and change multiple switchers at once.

 Examples of usage: